Please note that all these aspects are subject to change in accordance with Ministry of Education (MOE) and/or Health (MOH)

 - What is the College’s policy on the wearing of face masks?

-All pupils, staff, parents and visitors to the College will be required to wear face-masks or visors whilst on the College site, both within and outside work.
+All pupils, staff, parents and visitors to the College are required to wear face-masks or visors whilst on the College site, both within and outside work.
 There will be circumstances where the wearing of a mask or visor would not be practical or necessary (e.g. sporting activities, eating).

 - What is the College’s policy on all visitors to the campus, including parents/guardians?